 Harvey E. Dundore, of Pottsville, officials of the company and police.
 Dundore secreted the money in the car last night while at Yorkville and upon reaching

 Schuylkill Haven, it was gone.
-Three strange uyoung men are suspected.
+Three strange young men are suspected.
 They got off the car at Willow and Dock Streets in Schuylkill Haven.
-Burgess Roy A.
+Burgess Roy A. Scott,

-Scott, Chief of Police Deibert and Patrilman Bubeck of the Schuylkill Haven police fiorce, cooperated with the State Highway patrolmen and W. E. Dinstel,
+Chief of Police Deibert and Patrolman Bubeck of the Schuylkill Haven police force, cooperated with the State Highway patrolmen and W. E. Dinstel, operating

 |The Call of September 7, 1917